scalawithcats/scala-with-cats/src/pages/type-classes/cats.md

 }
 ```

-These allows us to quickly construct instances
+These allow us to quickly construct instances
 with less ceremony than defining them from scratch:

 ```tut:book:silent